 - Anisotropic Filtering – per texture

 - Sharpness – 0-0.5 (We have this set on 0.3, but in the end is a player preference.
 A higher setting will probably decrease a bit of FPS and pixelate the image if you’re running the same POST FX settings as ours).

 - HighQualityColor, Z-blur, Chromatic aberrations, Noise, and Grass shadows – OFF.

 This is the new effects feature in Escape From Tarkov.
 It allows players to personalize the look of the game further.
 The new Post FX Settings have made us change the graphic settings above.
 Our Post FX Settings can be found below:

-- Saturation: 0-50 (Not the same, but similar to Digital Vibrance)
+- Saturation: 0-75 (we have it on 75, not the same, but similar to Digital Vibrance)

 There are some pros and cons, and Escape From Tarkov still doesn’t represent the final product, which means further polishing will be done, including new content alongside the slew of updates.

-The most important thing during patch 0.12 is to make sure the game is running at Fullscreen.
-For some reason, it bugs out, and even if the setting states the game is in Fullscreen, one could make the game go into windowed mode.
-Therefore, after entering a raid, re-saving the graphics options is good for retaining a substantial amount of FPS.
+The most important thing during patch 0.12 is to make sure the game is running in Fullscreen.
+For some reason, it bugs out, and even if the setting states the game is in Fullscreen, it might be in windowed mode.
+Therefore, after entering a raid, make sure you’re still in Fullscreen by re-saving the graphics options.
+Useful for retaining a substantial FPS.